 Thinking about getting the Orient Star Seeker GMT?
 Then you’re just in the right place!
 I will tell you everything that you need to know about this great GMT watch in this Orient Star Seeker GMT review

 The Seeker GMT is part of Orient’s upscale Star line of watches, which is made in Japan.
-It is often dubbed as one of the best GMT watches ever made, thanks to its ability to tell time in three different time zones simultaneously.
+It is often dubbed as one of the best GMT watches ever made, thanks to its ability to tell the time in three different time zones simultaneously.

 Is it really the best?
 Let’s find out.